dorianHe/Princeton_Algorithms/part_one/elementary_sort/practice_quiz.md

 ## Question 3

 Dutch national flag.
-Given an array of nnn buckets, each containing a red, white, or blue pebble, sort them by color.
+Given an array of `n` buckets, each containing a red, white, or blue pebble, sort them by color.
 The allowed operations are:

     swap(i,j):  swap the pebble in bucket i with the pebble in bucket j. color(i): determine the color of the pebble in bucket i.